SAP/ui5-webcomponents/docs/Configuration.md

 </script>
 ```

-and provide the desired options in the JSON object inside, as shown in the example.
+Provide the desired options in the JSON object, as shown in the example.

 ## Configuration Module Imports